pm0kjp/cuny-capstone/README.md

 ### Human Subjects Protection

+Because we are dealing with human subjects (writing samples found on public blogs), we have to consider human subjects protection.
+I have completed human subjects protection training and been approved for an IRB exemption from oversight (CUNY IRB submission number 2018-0208).

+The research proposal was reviewed on 03/05/2018 and does not require CUNY HRPP or IRB review.
+It does not involve human subjects as defined by CUNY HRPP: A living individual about whom an investigator (whether professional or student) conducting research obtains (1) data through Intervention or interaction with the individual, or (2) identifiable private information.

-This study is exempt from review under exemption 4.
-This author has completed Human Subjects Protection training through CITI.
+This study is exempt from review under exemption type 4.
+This author has completed Human Subjects Protection training through CITI and has instituted data protections to maintain the confidentiality of bloggers included in this study.

 ### Literature Review